misurellig/production-ready-serverless-workshop-ynap/01_Deploying Lambda functions with Terraform/README.md

 Don't worry, this is API Gateway's way of saying the URL you requested does not exist (no, I don't know why it's not a 404 error instead...)

-6. Take the invoke URL from the previous step and add a subpath `/hello` and now it should return a JOSN payload.
+6. Take the invoke URL from the previous step and add a subpath `/hello` and now it should return a JSON payload.

 ![](/images/mod01-003.png)